Diary Major John Kevin Lloyd - 1942-1945 - Part 2

 Smooth organisation.
 Mounds of

-grass all now removed.
+grass all now moved.
 Natives cutting

 Burmans wanted Japs to come but